glerner/phpunit-testing/docs/guides/programming-with-ai.md

 This prompt should be used at the beginning of any significant code change task, especially when adding new features or modifying existing architecture.

+## Avoiding Redundancy and Duplicates
+- Always check for and remove duplicate function/method signatures, docblocks, or code blocks before submitting or accepting changes.
+- Use code search and file-wide review before every commit.

+## Session Awareness & File State Consistency
+- Always re-read the entire file before making or proposing changes, especially after collaborative or multi-step editing.
+- Never assume the file state; verify it before every change.

+## Atomic Commits & Change Descriptions
+- Make atomic (minimal, isolated) changes—only touch what is necessary.
+- Always describe exactly what is being changed and why in commit messages or PR descriptions.

+## Pre-Commit/Pre-Review Checklist
+- [ ] No duplicate code, docblocks, or function signatures
+- [ ] Naming conventions and parameter consistency
+- [ ] Docblocks match signatures
+- [ ] No unintentional removals/additions
+- [ ] All changes are minimal and well-described

 ### Understanding the Framework's Configuration System

 The PHPUnit testing framework uses a specific approach to configuration management that's important to understand: